Canon 1D X Mark II vs Leica M10

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 1DX Mark II and the M10 are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the M10 followed on from the Leica M Typ 262.
+The M10 is a recent model that features in the current product line-up of Leica.
+In contrast, the 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark II and the Leica M10?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.